shadoll/sLogos/README.md

 A collection of company and brand logos hosted on GitHub Pages.
 This project provides an easy way to access and use various brand logos in SVG and PNG formats with a user-friendly interface.

+## Features

 - Browse logos in grid or list view
 - Search functionality to find specific logos
 - Copy direct URL to any logo with one click
 - Download logos directly
 - Responsive design that works on mobile and desktop

+## Quiz Games

+Test and study your knowledge with interactive quiz games:

+- **Flag Quiz**: Challenge yourself to identify world flags or match countries to their flags
+  - Adaptive learning system that focuses on flags you've answered incorrectly
+  - Option to reduce frequency of flags you've answered correctly
+  - Achievement system to track your progress
+  - Persistent settings and score tracking

+More quiz types coming soon, including logo and emblem quizzes!

 For setup, development, and deployment instructions, see [DEVELOPMENT.md](./DEVELOPMENT.md).